 Fall 2021: The Sheraton Boston and Hynes Convention Center is being considered.

-Spring 2020: Kansas City is a possibility but Sarah Nichols California schools might not travel well to that site in the spring.
-Nancy Smith said Midwest schools might find that a good spring location either.
+Spring 2020: Kansas City is a possibility but Sarah Nichols said California schools might not travel well to that site in the spring.
+Nancy Smith said Midwest schools might not find that a good spring location either.

-Spring 2021: Denver or Seattle are being considered.
+Spring 2021: Denver or Seattle is being considered.
 San Diego (we were there in 2014) was suggested.
 Mark Newton said the Gaylord Denver is opening in late 2018.
 Nashville also was suggested.
 NSPA turns 100 in 2021.

 Spring 2018 (San Francisco): The board was reminded there will be no Sunday programming at the spring conventions beginning with this convention unless advisers want to meet for PLCs and roundtables Sunday.
 Saturday will have a combined JEA and NSPA awards ceremony.
 Longer workshop-style sessions that are skill-based will be offered Friday along with the 50-minute sessions.
 They will be more in-depth and hands-on.

 Candace Bowen suggested developing a white paper on how to write course descriptions so NCAA will accept them.
 As in years past, she said it makes a difference on how the course is presented.
 History, evolution of writing, journalism writing genres, law and ethics, or how students can apply journalistic writing methods in own writing should be included.
 Most production-only courses don’t pass.
 The writing element must be included.
 How one titles the course often makes a difference.

 Jonathan Rogers also suggested that certain coding by guidance counselor may also be a factor for course acceptance.